top of page

 The history of Tzipori

-A small Jewish town existed here from the Persian period.
-It was conquered by the Roman general Pompey in 63 BCE and he made it the capital of the Roman Galilee.
-The city was subsequently conquered by Herod the Great and he built a palace here.
-After his death, the inhabitants attempted to break loose from Herodian rule, but this revolt was crushed.
-Josephus tried to take over the city during the Great Revolt but failed and the inhabitants surrendered to Vespasian thereby saving their lives and saving the city from destruction.
-Perhaps because of this, Tzipori attained the status of a Roman polis after the Great Revolt and government institutions and public buildings were built here.
-Following the Bar Kochba Revolt, many Jews from Judea settled in Tzipori.
-It is mentioned frequently in the Talmud as a Jewish city, although pagans were also living here.
-At one time, it had 18 synagogues and study houses.
+Josephus tried to take over the city during the Great Revolt but failed and the inhabitants surrendered to Vespasian, thereby saving their lives and the city from destruction.
+Perhaps because of this, Tzipori was given the status of a Roman polis after the Great Revolt and government institutions and public buildings were built.
+Following the Bar Kochba Revolt, many Jews from Judea settled here.
+Tzipori is mentioned frequently in the Talmud as a Jewish city, although it also had pagan citizens.
+At one time it contained 18 synagogues and study houses.

 • If you are driving, park at the next parking area.
 For the Jewish angle on this city, descend via the steps to the reconstructed synagogue.